 The Cisco Continuing Education Program is a brilliant initiative from Cisco.
 It is not widely known about but Cisco recently announced a new program to help you re-certify your CCIE without taking the written exam.
 Continuing Education Program – How does it work?
 The concept is very simple, you have to obtain 100 credits by […]

-This is Chapter 1 of my ebook The CCIE Blueprint It covers my journey from Desktop support engineer to CCIE – it was a long road to CCIE and hopefully after reading it you can find things that you can do better and shorten your journey.
-Enjoy!
-The CCIE Blueprint – Chapter 1 – My Journey […]
+This text is taken from chapter 1 of my eBook the CCIE Blueprint It covers my journey from Desktop support engineer to CCIE #50038.
+It was a long journey which took me 5 attempts over 2 CCIE versions and hopefully after reading it you can find things that you can do better and shorten your journey. […]

 The Cisco CCIE Lab Builder allows you to run your R&S topologies in the actual CCIE Routing & Switching virtual environment.
 To access the CCIE Lab Builder you purchase a subscription package from Cisco of either a 100 or 500 hour subscription.
-100-Hour, Six-Month Subscription $300 – $3 per hour 500-Hour, 12-Month Subscription – $1000 – $2 […]
+You subscription time does not start counting down until you activate your lab. […]

 After passing the CCIE Lab Exam in Routing & Switching v5 on August 27th 2015 my CCIE Plaque has finally arrived.
 After all the late nights and weekends of studying and the cost of the training, bootcamps, travel and the lab exam fee, what do you get for passing?
 Well apart from your digits which […]